 Each Program Learning Outcome (PLO) listed above references at least one of the University Learning Outcomes (ULO 1, 2, 3), which may be found in the General Information section of this catalog.

-- Complete the Biola University undergraduate application including personal statement of faith in Jesus Christ (the applicant's statement of faith will be articulated in the personal essay section of the application).
+- Must be a believer in the Christian faith (the applicant's statement of faith will be articulated in the personal essay section of the application).

 |Program-Specific Core Curriculum (GE) Courses|